 5. Does my pet need protection against ticks?
 What do you recommend?

-7. What conditions or diseases is my dog susceptible to getting?
+7. What conditions or diseases is my Service dog susceptible to getting?

 Since certain breeds are more likely to develop a particular condition than another type of dog, it is important to ask your vet if you need to watch for anything.
 Your vet will identify common symptoms if he is concerned that your pet might develop a medical condition in the future.